ashaftab0/react_express/README.md

 ### `npm install`
-Go to the 'card_provider', project directory and run the command
+Go to the 'react_express', project directory and run the command

 ### `node server.js`